Best betting apps, sites and promo codes for NFL Week 9: Where to bet on NFL games

 The Week 9 NFL odds are out, and football bettors can use these NFL promos at the top NFL betting sites and NFL betting apps

 The Week 9 NFL schedule is loaded with high-profile matchups, but none are bigger than Patrick Mahomes vs. Josh Allen as the Kansas City Chiefs host the Buffalo Bills.
 Kickoff is scheduled for 4:25 p.m.
 ET, and this will be the ninth time that the two superstar quarterbacks have met in the regular season and postseason.
 The two former NFL MVPs have split the previous eight meetings down the middle, but this time around, it's Mahomes and the Chiefs who are favored by 1.5 points, while the over/under is 51.5.
-Other notable Week 9 NFL lines include Vikings vs. Lions (-8.5), Colts vs. Steelers (+3) and Seahawks vs. Commanders (+3.5).
+Other notable Week 9 NFL lines include Bears vs. Bengals (+3), 49ers vs. Giants (+2.5) and Colts vs. Steelers (+3).

 Now that the 2025 NFL season is in full swing, there are plenty of NFL betting opportunities in Week 9, allowing you to scour the NFL odds from the best betting sites and apps.
 Here's a closer look at the best sportsbook promos that are available for the Week 9 NFL schedule, including instructions on how to claim each offer.